top of page

 Some shrines have the facilities to host receptions.
 However, if you are thinking of having a reception you will need to upgrade to a full wedding rather than just elopement.
 Elopement packages take care of the ceremony and preparations only.
 Anything else requires full wedding planning services.

-That said, for those who want to celebrate with dinner, we can book a restaurant on your behalf, but we will not be able to attend.
-Just let us know at which restaurant you want to make a reservation.
+That said, for those who want to celebrate with dinner, we can help you find a nice restaurant to round off the day, but we will not be able to attend.

 HAIR & MAKEUP